schell/mod/README.md

 mod
 =======
-`mod` is a function for defining and loading js modules from a browser.
+`mod` is a function for defining and loading JS modules from a browser.
-It serves as a method to break your JS project into a tree of maintainable pieces that depend on each other and requires nothing itself.
+It serves as a method to break your project into a tree of maintainable pieces that depend on each other, much like an include or import statement.
 Once your project is loaded you may use mod to compile your code into one monolithic closure.

 Use
 ---